FAQs

 Who teaches Music and the Brain?

-Along with providing comprehensive music literacy curriculum and keyboard labs, Music and the Brain delivers thorough training and yearly professional development workshops for our teachers.
-We are able to share best practices from hundreds of music teachers and schools across diverse communities, thereby empowering each new teacher using Music and the Brain.
+Along with providing our general music curriculum materials, Music and the Brain delivers thorough professional development workshops for our partner school music teachers.
+We share best practices from over 28 years of experience from six hundred+ music teachers who have taught our curriculum at schools across different communities.

-How can I get Music and the Brain at my school?
+How can I bring Music and the Brain to my school?

-Teachers and administrators can apply for the program here.
-Parents who are interested in Music and the Brain should encourage principals, school arts coordinators, and music teachers at their child/children’s school to apply to our program.
+Teachers and administrators can apply for a partnership with our program here.
+Parents who are interested in Music and the Brain should encourage principals, school arts administrators, and music teachers at their child’s/children’s school to pursue a partnership with MATB.

 How often do students receive Music and the Brain lessons?

-Students in participating classes receive Music and the Brain lessons at least once a week during the entirety of the school year.
-Ideally, students will have Music and the Brain classes twice weekly.
-To be considered for a Music and the Brain grant, Kindergarten classes must be scheduled a minimum of twice weekly.
+Students in participating classes should receive Music and the Brain lessons at least once a week during the entirety of the school year.
+We recommend that students ideally have Music and the Brain classes twice weekly whenever possible.

 Where does Music and the Brain operate?